ApocalyVec/IndexPenDemo/README.md

 ### To reproduce the complete result of User Study 1 and User Study 2, please refer to

-https://github.com/HaowenWeiJohn/IndexPen_User_Study due run time restrictions on Colab server.
+https://github.com/HaowenWeiJohn/IndexPen_User_Study due to on Colab server run time restrictions.

 ## Dataset
 The complete dataset is available at: